 This includes the new AIPZ legal requirement to keep free ranging birds within fenced areas, and ensure that ponds, watercourses and permanent standing water are fenced off to minimise any direct or indirect contact with wild birds.

-See the Defra and APHA risk and outbreak assessments for further information on the evidence which supports the avian influenza risk levels, these are available on GOV.Uk at: https://www.gov.uk/government/publications/avian-influenza-bird-flu-in-europe including the Rapid risk assessment on incursion of H5N8 HPAI into housed or not housed poultry flocks and captive birds (updated 29 March 2021)
+See the Defra and APHA risk and outbreak assessments on GOV.UK for further information on the evidence which supports the avian influenza risk levels.
+This includes the Rapid risk assessment on incursion of H5N8 HPAI into housed or not housed poultry flocks and captive birds (updated 29 March 2021).